 I-10 expected to reopen nearly a week after destructive fire

-The I-10 Freeway is slated to reopen at least five lanes by next Tuesday, weeks ahead of schedule, according to Gov. Gavin Newsom.
+The I-10 Freeway is slated to reopen five lanes by next Tuesday just before Thanksgiving and weeks ahead of schedule, according to Gov. Gavin Newsom.

 "This is a good day in Los Angeles," said Mayor Karen Bass.

-Gov. Gavin Newsom announced the unexpected news during a press conference Thursday evening, a few days after a destructive storage yard fire forced the closure of the 10 Freeway.
+Gov. Newsom announced the unexpected news during a press conference Thursday evening, a few days after a destructive storage yard fire forced the closure of the 10 Freeway.
+All five lanes in both directions of the major thoroughfare will be open on Nov.
+21 at the latest.

-The freeway remains closed in both directions between Alameda Street and Santa Fe Avenue, with the closure also affecting connectors to I-5 and the U.S. 101 and SR-60 freeways, as crews work around the clock to repair the freeway.
+The freeway remains closed in both directions between Alameda Street and Santa Fe Avenue, with the closure also affecting connectors to I-5 and the U.S. 101 and SR-60 freeways, as crews work around the clock to repair the freeway by Tuesday.

 A new website was created for commuters to see the latest updates on repairs along with live cameras to track the progress.